-Moreover, reports of meth to the National Forensic Laboratory Information System have increased by 53.3% since 2009, and meth seizures along the southern border increased by 20% from 2013 to 2014.
+Moreover, reports of crystal meth to the National Forensic Laboratory Information System have increased by 53.3% since 2009, and meth seizures along the southern border increased by 20% from 2013 to 2014.

 However, the dangers and terrors of the opioid epidemic have ensnared the media, pulling our attention away from people in desperate need of help.
 To fill that information gap, we have compiled some information about the drug, its side effects, how long it remains in your body, and what kind of treatment options are available for a meth use disorder.
 If you’ve asked yourself, “How long does methamphetamine stay in your system?” or “How long does methamphetamine stay in your urine?” you can find the answers on this page.